sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 home in the middle of a bloody battle.

+# GM Rules

+These rules are split up into sessions.
+During the first 3-hour session, the players will probably just be getting the hang of the the flow of the game.
+In session 2, they will probably experience downtime, and be ready to understand how moves interact with each other.

+## Session 1 Rules

 ## Fictional Advantages / Disadvantages

 In real life, some actions are more difficult than others.
 The GM has some